pony0278/Super-PinnedWindows-google-extension/README.md

 **Limitations:**
 * On the **Windows OS**, this mode **cannot** be made "Always-on-Top" by the extension alone.

+### 3. Side Panel Mode (Docked)

+This is your **persistent, integrated** option.
+It locks a webpage to the side of your current browser window, resizing the main content to fit.

+**Best For:**
+* Keeping a persistent tool visible (e.g., a notebook, calculator, or chat app).
+* Controlling media (like Spotify or YouTube Music) without leaving your tab.
+* "Companion" apps that work alongside your main page.

+**Limitations:**
+* Only one Side Panel can be open at a time.
+* It is "docked" to the browser window and cannot be floated freely over other applications.
 ---

 ## 🚀 How to Use